codepr/codepr.github.io/_posts/2024-09-28-battletank.md

     - Implement a network protocol (text based or binary) ✅
     - The clients will send their input, server handle the game state and broadcasts it to the connected clients ✅
     - Heartbeat server side, drop inactive clients
-    - Small chat? maybe integrate [chatlite](https://github.com/codepr/chatlite.git)
+    - Small chat?
+Maybe integrate [chatlite](https://github.com/codepr/chatlite.git)
     - Ensure screen size scaling is maintained in sync with players
 - Walls
 - Life points
 - Bullets count
 - Recharge bullets on a time basis
-- Power ups (faster bullets? larger hit box?
+- Power ups (faster bullets?
+Larger hit box?
 Mines?)
 - Explore SDL2 or Raylib for some graphic or sprites

 ## Main challenges